jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Tokens
 """"""

 A service provided by a plugin is identified by a *token*, i.e., a concrete instance of the Lumino Token class.
 The provider plugin lists the token in its plugin metadata ``provides`` field, and returns the associated service from its ``activate`` function.

-Consumer plugins import the token (for example, from the provider plugin's extension JavaScript package) and list the token in their plugin metadata ``requires`` or ``optional`` fields.
-When JupyterLab instantiates the consumer plugin, it will pass in the service associated with the token.
+Consumer plugins import the token (for example, from the provider plugin's extension JavaScript package, or from a third package exporting the token for both the provider and consumer) and list the token in their plugin metadata ``requires`` or ``optional`` fields.
+When JupyterLab instantiates the consumer plugin by calling its ``activate`` function, it will pass in the service associated with the token as an argument.
+If the service is not available (i.e., the token has not been registered with JupyterLab), then JupyterLab will either throw an error and not activate the consumer (if the token was listed in ``requires``), or will set the corresponding ``activate`` argument to ``null`` (if the token was listed in ``optional``).
 JupyterLab orders plugin activation to ensure that a provider of a service is activated before its consumers.
 A token can only be registered with the system once.

+A consumer might list a token as ``optional`` when the service it identifies is not critical to the consumer, but would be nice to have if the service is available.
+For example, a consumer might list the status bar service as optional so that it can add an indicator to the status bar if it is available, but still make it possible for users running a customized JupyterLab distribution without a status bar to use the consumer plugin.

 A token defined in TypeScript can also define a TypeScript interface for the service associated with the token.
-If the provider or consumer uses TypeScript, the service will be type-checked against this interface.
+If a package using the token uses TypeScript, the service will be type-checked against this interface when the package is compiled to JavaScript.

 .. note::
    JupyterLab uses tokens to identify services (instead of strings, for example) to prevent conflicts between identifiers and to enable type checking when using TypeScript.